josmar-crwdstffng/angular/aio/content/guide/deployment.md

 | [NPM](https://npmjs.com)                                          | [`ngx-deploy-npm`](https://npmjs.org/package/ngx-deploy-npm)                         |
 | [Amazon Cloud S3](https://aws.amazon.com/s3/?nc2=h_ql_prod_st_s3) | [`@jefiozie/ngx-aws-deploy`](https://www.npmjs.com/package/@jefiozie/ngx-aws-deploy) |

-If you're deploying to a self-managed server or there's no builder for your favorite cloud platform, you can either create a builder that allows you to use the `ng deploy` command, or read through this guide to learn how to manually deploy your application.
+If you are deploying to a self-managed server or there is no builder for your favorite cloud platform, you can either create a builder that allows you to use the `ng deploy` command, or read through this guide to learn how to manually deploy your application.

 ### Basic deployment to a remote server